 Pay and Park for Visitors

-RingGo cashless parking or pay & display tickets are required for visitors when parking on university campuses between 9.15am and 4pm, Monday to Friday.
+RingGo cashless parking or pay & display tickets are required for visitors when parking on university campuses between 9.15am and 4pm, Monday to Friday (not including bank holidays).

 Visitor parking can also be organised via day vouchers or as part of an organised event.